background

 The sensitivity of the IRR to the exit date is one drawback to the metric, which reflects again the importance of using more than one metric to understand the full picture.

-Private equity investors must therefore pay close attention to both the MOIC and IRR, as the two are not mutually exclusive.
+Private equity investors must, therefore, pay close attention to both the MOIC and IRR, as the two are complimentary rather than mutually exclusive.

 MOIC to IRR Table